See also also bike pic for other bike-related technical discussions and more failed parts.

 Various factors may explain the relative success of these hubs.
 Although it is not straightforward to say which (if any) are the true explanation, it is nonetheless interesting that the hubs succeeded where Harden's with the same bearing size apparently failed.

 There is at least some evidence for "replace before break".
 When Sachs entered the high-end cassette freehub market in the early 1990s, early advertisements said rear hubs used cartridge bearings but later advertisements did not.
-A call to Sachs confirmed they used ball bearings and the representative remarked that while cartridge bearings had shown early promise they had not survived continued use by team riders.
+A call to Sachs confirmed they used cup-and-cone ball bearings and the representative remarked that while cartridge bearings had shown early promise they had not survived continued use by team riders.
 It is likely but not certain early prototypes used size-6 bearings.

 Note that Enduro Bearings rates size-6 bearings as 138kg (304 pounds) static capacity and the full-complement slot-fill version 221 kgf (486 pounds) [End07].